otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-common-vulnerabilities-authentication-rbac-abac-api-testing.md

 ### Institution Router

 In the `routes/institution.js` file, update the routes to use the `abac` middleware.
-For example, if you want to restrict the `createInstitution` route to only users with the `ADMIN` role and `Information Technology` department, you can do the following:
+For example, if you want to restrict the `createInstitution` route to only users with the `ADMIN` role and `Information Technology Services` department, you can do the following:

 ```javascript
 // Omitted for brevity